-Lately, my attention has turned toward resources and ideas for low cost decorating to keep our wallets happy and fat.
+Lately, we have turned our attention toward resources and ideas for low cost decorating to keep wallets happy and fat.
 This story with frugal French farmhouse finds further proves you can shop in your pajamas for dozens of relatively inexpensive French inspired design essentials on Amazon!
 How to Decorate a Room Without Breaking the Bank Low Cost Design Reminders will not reinvent the wheel, yet highlights smart reminders and provides the nudge you need to address that space you have been meaning to enhance.

 How to Decorate a Room Without Breaking the Bank: Low Cost Design Reminders

 Never underestimate the power of changing out a throw pillow or two.
 Whether you sort through your collection of existing decorative pillows or pick up something new, it won’t cost you an arm and a leg.
 However, the patterns, prints, and texture you easily add to the mix can make all the difference.

 I independently selected products in this post—if you buy from one of my links, I may earn a commission.

 Be decidedly adventurous with color combinations if you feel saucy enough.
 My preferred color palette is certainly not everyone’s cup of tea.
 I never tire of tone on tone pillows made from linen, nubby vintage French sheets and reclaimed canvas as well as grainsacks from Europe (find a selection HERE), and velvet.

 2. Low Cost Design Reminders: Clear the Deck & Carefully Edit

 When you live in a not-so-new house, there are always these little surprises that crop up.
 Windows, for example, are bound to fail after decades of torture from the elements.
 When I noticed little pesty ants in the kitchen (below) earlier in the season, I freaked out and began investigating since we live so sparely and don’t leave food lying about.